 Retirement Investing Tips

-- Consider getting help from a financial professional.
-If you’re starting to think about retirement, consider finding a financial advisor to help you figure out how to get there.
-SmartAsset can help you find a financial advisor in your area with our free financial matching service.
-First you’ll answer a brief questionnaire about your financial situation and goals.
-Then we’ll match you with up to three advisors nearby who suit your needs.
+- If you’re thinking about retirement, consider using a financial advisor to help you figure out how to get there.
+SmartAsset can help you find a financial advisor in your area with our free financial advisor matching tool.
+Through this, you’ll connect with up to three advisors in your area, with the final choice of who to work with being up to you.

-- Use a checklist.
-Our retirement planning checklist can help you figure out what you still need to do to get ready for retirement.
+- SmartAsset’s retirement planning checklist can help you figure out what you still need to do to get ready for retirement.
 It includes steps like taking inventory of your assets, If you have a lot of items unchecked, start thinking about what you can do to get on track.

 Photo credits: ©iStock.com/pinkomelet, ©iStock.com/malerapaso, ©iStock.com/PeopleImages